Virtualization-projects/rancher-labs-wiki/Creating-Rancher-Environments-in--v1.6.13.md

 In Rancher Server, click on **Infrastructure** -> **Add Hosts** in the Windows environment.
 Follow the instructions on the screen.

-* Subnet: Set the subnet you what to set to this Windows instance.
+* Subnet: Set the subnet to be used by Rancher for your Windows containers.
 * Route IP: Set the route IP for this instance. <Describe what is the Route IP> In our AWS EC2 example, the route IP is the IP of `Subnet B`.
 * Agent IP (Optional): This is the public IP of the instance.